 It is a relatively large practice and offers a comprehensive range of medical services.

 There is parking in the adjacent Bunny Lane car park (60 spaces, 4 disabled) and there are two pharmacies within easy walking distance in addition to the Medical Practice's own Pharmacy.

-The community defibrillator is situated on the front wall at Wolds Childcare (see picture right).
+Plumtree has two community defibrillators these are situated on the front wall at Wolds Childcare (see picture right).